Do you plan on living in East Belfast? If so check out our handy guide to what’s best in the east of the city.

 Secondly Victorian terrace houses line leafy avenues, while close-knit communities offer a truly homely feel, which proves unsurprisingly popular with families.

 Thirdly the abundance of areas, each with their own individual traits, give East Belfast tons of charm.
 Ballyhackamore has established a real name for itself in recent years, while Belmont Road, Cregagh Road and Ravenhill offer an exciting collection of eateries and retailers.

-Fashion fans from all areas of Belfast flock to Belmont Road, renowned for its stylish selection of independent boutiques.
+Fashion fans from all areas of Belfast flock to Bloomfield Avenue, renowned for its stylish selection of independent boutiques.

 The city centre and surrounding Newtownards and County Down countryside are easily accessible thanks to reliable public network systems.

 Both families and first-time buyers choose the east of the city, thanks to the perfect mixture of schools, shops, restaurants and entertainment facilities.
 Living in East Belfast offers easy access to the rest of the city, making its location a superb vantage point for city and suburban living.

 - Greens Pizza: A popular family destination, Greens Pizza focuses on the freshest ingredients from local suppliers, which has earned it the reputation as one of the best pizza purveyors in all of Belfast.